Health Insurance & Your Taxes

 - you experienced a hardship which prevented you from acquiring health insurance

 How can I apply for an exemption?

 Click on HealthCare.gov Exemption Screener to see if you qualify for coverage exemption.
 Click here to learn more about health coverage exemptions, how to apply and access exemption form.

 Are businesses required to offer insurance to employees?

-Beginning in the 2016 tax year, businesses with 50 or more full-time employees are required to offer insurance to employees.
+Yes, businesses with 50 more full-time employees are required to offer insurance to employees.
 Businesses that do not offer insurance coverage to employees could face tax penalties.
 Smaller businesses, or businesses that do not meet the threshold requirement for full-time employees, are not required to offer health insurance to employees.